-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 Employees no longer employed in the debtor's business at the time of the transfer maintain their acquired or prospective entitlement to old age or invalidity benefits, including survivors' benefits, under occupational or inter-occupational pension schemes (under the Maintenance and Safeguarding of the Employees' Rights in the Event of Transfer of Undertakings, Businesses, or Parts Thereof Law).

-(h) Insolvency officeholder (if any)
+(h) Insolvency office holder (if any)

-As the arrangement or compromise process is not, per se, an insolvency process, no office holder will be appointed or involved in any way.
+As the arrangement or compromise process is not, per se, an insolvency process, no office holder will be appointed or involved unless the debtor is in liquidation.

 A liquidator may initiate and utilise the arrangement and compromise procedure to sell or dispose of any property or assets of the debtor.
 The role, rights and responsibilities of the liquidator are those set out in the Companies Law and analysed in more detail in question 4.
 Suffice to add that where a liquidator initiates a compromise or arrangement, the liquidator will be duty bound to undertake the restructuring process, including: